bugzilla/bugzilla/docs/en/rst/installation.rst

    provided when you run :command:`checksetup.pl` as it will tell you what package you'll need to install.

-.. tip:: If you are behind a corporate firewall, you will need to let the ActiveState PPM utility know how to get through it to access the repositories by setting the HTTP_proxy system environmental variable.
+.. note:: If you are behind a corporate firewall, you will need to let the ActiveState PPM utility know how to get through it to access the repositories by setting the HTTP_proxy system environmental variable.
 For more information on setting that variable, see